Scenic Views in Dahlonega

 With more parks than any county in the nation, Hall makes outdoor enjoyment a priority.
 Gainesville is the county seat, and it offers employment in the agricultural, industrial, medical, educational and recreational fields.

-Brenau University, University of North Georgia and Lanier Technical College all find a home in the county.
-Braselton stretches into Hall, as well as Gwinnett and Jackson counties, and provides access to unique locales like Château Élan Winery and Resort and Road Atlanta, which is an upscale replica French chateau that hosts world-class events like the Petit Le Mans and is set in 3,500 acres of vineyards and grounds off Interstate 85.
+Brenau University, the University of North Georgia and Lanier Technical College also all find a home in the county.
+Braselton stretches into the county, as well as Gwinnett and Jackson counties, and provides access to unique locales like Château Élan Winery and Resort and Road Atlanta, which is an upscale replica French chateau that hosts world-class events like the Petit Le Mans and is set in 3,500 acres of vineyards and grounds off Interstate 85.

 The Town of Clermont, made up of less than 500 residents, hosts the Clermont Days Festival annually, a family-friendly festival with delicious food, children's activities, live music and great arts and crafts.

 Flowery Branch marries small-town appeal and sensibilities with big city amenities.
 The proud home of the Atlanta Falcons, it is located near Lake Lanier for outdoor enjoyment year-round and its quaint downtown transports visitors to times long past with quality antique shops and lots of local history.

 The county seat of Hall County, Gainesville is located 50 miles northeast of Atlanta in the foothills of the Blue Ridge Mountains and surrounded on three sides by Lake Lanier.
 It is the largest of six cities in Hall with a population of more than 35,000, but as the business hub for northeast Georgia, Gainesville’s daytime population is estimated at more than 100,000.